Omsk: Imperial period

 The creation of the Omsk fortress, like other Upper Irtysh fortresses, was caused by the urgent need to strengthen the trade route to China.
-The merit for their arrangement belongs entirely to the Siberian governor, Prince M.P.
+The credit for their arrangement belongs entirely to the Siberian governor, Prince M.P.
 Gagarin.
 However, he also bears a large share of the responsibility.
 Gagarin, being the governor in Nerchinsk and then the head of the Siberian order and the Siberian province, devoted a lot of time and effort to trade with China.
 And above all, he organized the trade route to this country.

 The main route passed from Tobolsk, down the Irtysh, then up the Ob, then along the Ket portage to the Yenisei, and on to the border with China.
 The journey was long, difficult, and expensive.
 There was also a second option - up the Irtysh, twice shorter and much easier.
 Kalmyk, Kyrgyz-Kaisak and Chinese chiefs were interested in this route as they all had their share of international trade.
 However, above the mouth of the Ob, trade caravans were attacked by free detachments of Kalmyks (Oirats) and Kirghiz-Kaisaks, which their rulers could not cope with.
 A reliable guard was needed with its placement in stationary fortifications.

 In May 1714, the Siberian governor received the tsar's consent to build fortresses along the Irtysh and to the existing trade route.
 In his report to the tsar on May 22, 1714, Gagarin substantiated the need to build fortresses along the Irtysh to ensure communication and safety of the expedition going to the city of Yarkand for the golden sand.

 The gold deposit was behind the Tien Shan ridges, on the territory of a neighboring state, in the Taklamakan Desert.
 Prince Gagarin understood the consequences of this adventure.
 With a positive result, this would threaten a military conflict with China and Dzungaria.
 Of course, the Siberian governor did not expect the military expedition to reach Yarkand.
 It was almost impossible and unnecessary.
 The fortresses along the trade route would remain.
 The tsar believed in the governor and signed a decree organizing an expedition under the command of a former captain of the Guards, Army Lieutenant Colonel Ivan Bukholts, about the construction of fortresses along the Irtysh above Yamyshev.